Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt:1
 ```

 In the above example, the command searches for "vistas" again but this time searches within a file pattern within the directory `berlitz2`.
-It allows the user to search within files titled `Vallarta` giving the user much more control over how specific they need to search for the gievn key word.
-The command gives a count indicating the words presence in every file that matches the pattern and path specified in the command.
+It allows the user to search within files titled `Vallarta` giving the user much more control over how specific they need to search for the given key word.
+The command gives a count indicating the word's presence in every file that matches the pattern and path specified in the command.

 ## grep -rw

 The command `grep rw` recursively searches for a targeted word and returns all lines with that entire word.
-The `-r` aspect triggers the recursion, while the `-w` functions to find the target word and the file and line it is in.
-Running the command returns the files with the word and the lines of text within the files that the word is in.
+The `-r` aspect triggers the recursion, while the `-w` functions to find the target word, file and line it is in.
+Running the command returns the files with the word and the lines of text, within said files, that the word is in.
 The command is written as `grep -rw "<target_word>" <file_path>`.
 To learn directly about `grep -rw` you can read [this source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) which I referenced.

 Running `grep -rw` `in written_2/` using the command